auth0/docs/articles/tokens/guides/configure-refresh-token-rotation.md

     ![Application Token Settings - Rotating Refresh Tokens](/media/articles/tokens/rotating-tokens.png)

 2. Set **Refresh Token Lifetime (Absolute)** for when a Refresh Token will expire in seconds.

-The default Refresh Token expiration period, when Refresh Token Rotation is enabled, is 30 days (2592000 seconds).
-You can configure up to 90 days (7776000 seconds).
+  The Refresh Token lifetime is the *absolute* lifetime that Refresh Tokens can be used to get new Access Tokens, after which time, the user has to re-authenticate.
+The default Refresh Token expiration period is 30 days (2592000 seconds).
+You can configure up to 90 days (7776000 seconds). **The lifetime does not extend when tokens are rotated.**

 3. Set **Refresh Token Reuse Interval** to allow a reuse interval for a Refresh Token to account for lag between request and response time due to the end-user's network, device, and/or location (in seconds).